oracle/python-select-ai/doc/source/user_guide/privileges.rst

 host access.
 This wraps ``DBMS_NETWORK_ACL_ADMIN.APPEND_HOST_ACE`` and can be used for hosts that require privileges such as ``connect``, ``http``, or ``smtp``.

+Network ACLs are required when the database needs to reach an external host.
+For example, use ``http`` access for AI provider endpoints and ``smtp`` access for mail servers.
+Include ``connect`` with protocol-specific privileges when the host requires it.

+When granting access, specify the target host and, when applicable, the port range.
+When revoking access, use the same host, privileges, and port range that were used for the grant.

 .. literalinclude:: ../../../samples/grant_network_access.py
    :language: python